Margherita Hack: Scientific activity

-She was full professor of astronomy at the University of Trieste from 1964 to the 1st of November 1992, when Hack was placed "out of role" for seniority.
+She was full professor of astronomy at the University of Trieste from 1964 to 1 November 1992, when Hack was placed "out of role" for seniority.
 She has been the first Italian woman to administrate the Trieste Astronomical Observatory from 1964 to 1987, bringing it to international fame.

-Member of the most physics and astronomy associations, Margherita Hack was also director of the Astronomy Department at the University of Trieste from 1985 to 1991 and from 1994 to 1997.
+A member of several important physics and astronomy associations (International Astronomical Union, European Physical Society, Italian Astronomical Society, Italian Physical Society), Margherita Hack was also director of the Astronomy Department at the University of Trieste from 1985 to 1991 and from 1994 to 1997.
 She was a member of the Accademia Nazionale dei Lincei (national member in the class of mathematical physics and natural sciences; second category: astronomy, geodesic, geophysics and applications; section A: astronomy and applications).
 She worked at many American and European observatories and was for long time member of working groups of ESA and NASA.
 In Italy, with an intensive promotion work, she obtained the growth of activity of the astronomical community with access to several satellites, reaching a notoriety of international level.